nerds-with-keyboards/routerino/docs/deployment/netlify.md

 Netlify is an excellent choice for static Routerino sites with automatic deployments, free SSL, and a generous free tier.

-## ⚠️ Important: Avoid Netlify's Prerendering
+## ⚠️ Important: Netlify's Prerendering (beta)

-**DO NOT** enable Netlify's built-in prerendering service (beta).
-It's unreliable and often returns 500 errors for search engine bots.
+Beware Netlify's built-in prerendering service.
+As of mid-2025 it appears to frequently return 500 errors for search engine bots, at least in some cases.
+Anything less than 99.999% uptime is not acceptable for serious SEO.
 Instead, use Routerino's static generation approach which provides:

 - 100% reliable static HTML files
 - Better performance (no dynamic rendering)
 - Full control over meta tags and SEO
-- No additional costs

 If you've already enabled Netlify's prerendering: